 If you operate a construction business or manage a construction site, it’s imperative to familiarize yourself with OSHA safety standards and regulations.
 These guidelines are set in place to ensure the safety and health of your workers while they’re on the job, and management can easily brush up on them by completing HSR refresher training in NSW if they’re unsure how these guidelines impact their business and operations.

-For example, according to OSHA standards, employers are required to provide their employees with adequate workwear for their particular job assignment.
+For example, according to OSHA standards, employers are required to provide their employees with adequate workwear like face-piece respirators for their particular job assignment.
 If one of your employees gets injured on the job because he or she was not wearing appropriate protective clothing, you may be held liable for damages or penalties if this is proven in court.

-Here are some common OSHA safety violations in the construction industry:
+Common OSHA safety violations in the construction industry: